ChainAgnostic/namespaces/ergo/caip10.md

 ## Rationale

-Ergo "address" can change depending on Network type.
+A given Ergo "address" changes completely depending on the network identifier segment.
+Different address types in the Ergo-specific UTXO model, like the network identifier used to encode the network on which the address can be dereferenced, can only be determined by decoding the string and inspecting the initial prefix byte.
 This prevents unintentional transfers across Ergo blockchains.

 Constructing an address:

-- **Prefix byte** = `network type + address type`
+- **Prefix byte** = `network identifier + address type discriminant`
-(for example, P2S script on the testnet starts with 0x13 before Base58)
 - **checksum** = `leftmost_4_bytes (blake2b256 (prefix byte || content bytes))`
 - **address** = `prefix byte || content bytes || checksum`